My Little Pony (1982 toyline): Toys

 Many other different sets of My Little Pony variations were produced, the first being the Rainbow Ponies in 1983.
-Other variations included the So-Soft Ponies (covered in flocking), Twinkle-Eyed Ponies which had rhinestones in place of eyes, Twice-As-Fancy Ponies with patterns covering most of the body, Sparkle Ponies which are ponies with bodies that are translucent with glitter, Brush 'n' Grow Ponies which had a longer-than-usual mane and tail stored inside the body, Pony Friends - animals designed in the same style as the ponies, such as a lion named Kingsley, a giraffe named Creamsicle, a kangaroo named Baby Hoppy, and a zebra named Zig Zag, among others including a llama Cha Cha, a moose named Oakly, a dinosaur named Cutesaurus, a camel named Spunky, an elephant named Edgar, a sheep named Baby Woolly, a panda named Baby Nectar, and a cow calf named Baby Leafy - and Baby Ponies, some of which were smaller versions of previously released ponies and presented as those ponies' foals.
+Other variations included the So Soft Ponies (covered in flocking), Twinkle Eyed Ponies which had rhinestones in place of eyes, Twice As Fancy Ponies with patterns covering most of the body, Sparkle Ponies which are ponies with bodies that are translucent with glitter, Brush 'n Grow Ponies which had a longer-than-usual mane and tail stored inside the body that can be pulled to a longer length, Pony Friends - animals designed in the same style as the ponies, such as a lion named Kingsley, a giraffe named Creamsicle, a kangaroo named Baby Hoppy, and a zebra named Zig Zag, among others including a llama Cha Cha, a moose named Oakly, a dinosaur named Cutesaurus, a camel named Spunky, an elephant named Edgar, a sheep named Baby Woolly, a panda named Baby Nectar, and a cow calf named Baby Leafy - and Baby Ponies, some of which were smaller versions of previously released ponies and presented as those ponies' foals.
 The first generation of My Little Pony toys was sold in the U.S. until 1992, and was marketed internationally until 1995.
 The final year of sales in the U.S. was advertised as the "celebration year" of My Little Pony.
+Others also include Dream Beauties, which look like realistic versions.

 Mail-order ponies

 All packaging came with Horseshoe Points, which could be used to obtain discounts on special ponies available only through mail order.
 The Horseshoe Point program was offered in both the US and UK, although the items available for purchase varied by country.
 Mail-order ponies were generally reissues like Majesty, which was previously available only with the Dream Castle Playset, or unique ponies such as the first boy pony, Lucky the stallion.
 Another line of exclusively mail-order ponies was the Birthflower ponies, which featured a pony for every month of the year.
 All had white bodies with pink hair and tails; their names were Carnation, Violet, Daffodil, Daisy, Lily of the Valley, Rose, Water Lily, Poppy, Morning Glory, Cosmos, Chrysanthemum and Holly.
-Special baby ponies, such as the Pearlized Baby Ponies and Twice-As-Fancy babies, were also available by mail order.
+Special baby ponies, such as the Pearlized Baby Ponies and Twice As Fancy babies, were also available by mail order.
 Some mail-order ponies, such as Sweet Scoops, Goldilocks and Rapunzel are rare and sought after by collectors.